GTBitsOfGood/tech-team/boilerplate/boilerplate.md

     app.use(express.static(path.join(__dirname, 'public')));
     ```

-    We want to remove this code as this is telling Express to serve static resources from the `server/public` directory which is not what we want since we're using React for our frontend.
-At this point you can also completely remove the `server/public` directory as you won't need it if you rely purely on React for your frontent.
+    We want to remove this code as this is telling Express to serve static resources from the `server/public` directory, which is not what we want since we're using React for our frontend.
+    At this point you can also completely remove the `server/public` directory as you won't need it if you rely purely on React for your frontend.

     Now we want to re-add the `express.static(...)` statement in the right place to ensure our app works.
     At the very bottom of your file, right before  `module.exports = app;`, add the following code:

     ```javascript
     // Render React page